 Press fn+num lk to enable the embedded numeric keypad.
 The num lock light is turned on.
-Press fn +num lk again to return the keys to their standard keyboard functions.
+Press fn+num lk again to return the keys to their standard keyboard functions.

-NOTE: The embedded numeric keypad will not function while an external keyboard or numeric keypad is connected to the computer or to an optional expansion product.
+NOTE: The embedded numeric keypad will not function while an external keyboard or numeric keypad is connected to the computer or to an optional docking device or expansion product.